voostindie/markdown-curator/adrs/0002 One daemon process for all repositories.md

 ## Decision

-The application will run in a single daemon process, independent of the amount of repositories to monitor.
+The application will run in a single daemon process, independent of the number of repositories to monitor.

 ## Context